-5 Conclusions
+4 Conclusions

-- Formation of fresh atmospheric aerosol particles is a worldwide phenomenon.
+Formation of fresh atmospheric aerosol particles is a worldwide phenomenon.
 Here we present a new method to analyze NPF events.
-Instead of traditional binary NPF event day vs non-event day analysis, we have developed the Nano Ranking Analysis, which ranks the days based on the concentration of 2.5-5 nm particles seamlessly from very low values to high ones.
-At the same time, the frequency, or mode, of high-ranking values earlier referred as clear NPF event days and low-ranking values (clear non-event days) can be obtained. - The new Nano Ranking Analysis is an automatic and objective way to characterize two important aspects of NPF events, namely their intensity and occurrence probability.
-This method integrates the traditional analysis of investigating NPF on NPF event days and the approach by Kulmala et al. (2022b) investigating NPF on the days when a NPF event is not observed.
-The days with high (low) ranking values show typically higher (lower) particle formation rates. - Our finding enables new ways to investigate connections between different days.
-This includes studying how factors such as vapor concentrations, precursor gases, condensation sink, meteorology and transport mechanisms impact the intensity and occurrence probability of NPF.
-In the future it will be important to investigate connections of the ΔN{2.5-5} metric-or its ranks-with atmospheric conditions in different environments.
-While testing this method in other environments is not yet completed and will be presented in other publications, we envision that the new method is applicable to many other types of environments and, besides providing probabilistic information about the occurrence and intensity of NPF, it has potential to provide valuable insight into the origin of newly formed particles at sites affected by multiple sources of aerosol precursors.
+Instead of traditional binary NPF event day vs non-event day analysis, we have developed the Nano Ranking Analysis, which ranks the days based on the concentration of 2.5-5 nm particles seamlessly from very

+- low values to high ones.
+At the same time, the frequency, or mode, of high-ranking values earlier referred as clear NPF event days and low-ranking values (clear non-event days) can be obtained.
+The new Nano Ranking Analysis is an automatic and objective way to find out the two important characteristic of new particle formation, namely its intensity and frequency.
+This continues and deepens the recent finding by Kulmala et al. (2022a) that in practice new aerosol particles are formed in the atmosphere during all the days.
+The days with - 265 high (low) ranking values show typically higher (lower) particle formation rates.
+Our finding enables new ways to investigate connections between different days.
+This includes studying how factors such as vapor concentrations, precursor gases, condensation sink, and meteorology impact the intensity and frequency of NPF events.
+In the future it will be important to investigate connections of the $\Delta N{2.5-5}$ metric-or its ranks-with atmospheric conditions in different environments.
+We hypothesize that the new method is applicable to many other - 270 types of environments and, besides providing probabilistic information about the occurrence and intensity of NPF, it has potential to provide valuable insight into the origin of newly formed particles at sites affected by multiple sources of aerosol precursors.